Next year, Bank of America (among others) will begin charging debit card customers a $5 monthly fee.

 The Electronic Transfer Act does provide debit card users some protection during a dispute or error but only if you catch and act upon the issue quickly.
 If you notify your bank within 2 days of a questionable charge, your liability is limited to $50.
 However, between 2 – 6 days your liability could increase to $500.
 Beyond 6 days, you may have no coverage.
 And to dispute a debit card transaction, you may be required to prove that the card has never been used online on an unsecured network.

 And remember that with a credit card dispute, you’re questioning fraudulent or erroneous transactions before you’ve paid the bill.
 With a debit card, the money has already been withdrawn, so recovery is going to be much more difficult.

 Given that debit cards are directly linked to your bank account, a thief who obtains or clones your debit card along with its PIN may be able to clean out your bank account, and you’d have little or no recourse.

 By the way, many banks claim that their debit cards can also be used as a credit card.
 While it’s true that these transactions may take slightly longer to post to your checking account, they’re still a debit transaction.
 So, using your debit card in this manner does not afford you the same protections or deferred payment opportunity as a “real” dedicated credit card.

 The biggest disadvantage of using a credit card over a debit card is self-control.
 You have to make sure that you’ve saved enough money to cover your purchases when the credit card bill arrives in order to avoid finance charges.
-Since the money is not being taken out of your bank account immediately as you make purchases, there’s a high risk of overspending and accumulating interest-bearing debt.
+Since the money is not being taken out of your bank account immediately as you make purchases, there’s a high risk of overspending and accumulating interest-bearing debt, according to this website.
 But with a little self-discipline you can actually avoid the finance charges and earn money on your purchases.